 -

-You may want to be there 15-30 minutes before the start and try to attract other travelers.
-Wearing a flashy t-shirt with the words “free tour” can grab other people's attention to join the group.
-To look more professional, you can download our logo here and print it on your T-shirt.
+You can be there 15 or 30 minutes early and try to recruit other travelers.
+Wearing a striking t-shirt with the words "free tour" can help other people approach you.
+To look more professional, you can download our logo here and print it on your t-shirt.

 -